OpenAMPD/openampd.github.io/about.md

 ---
-layout: page
+layout: default
-title: "About"
+title: OpenAMPD | About
-permalink: /
 ---

 # About